t3liph0n3/jekyll-now/_posts/2019-10-16-d1--Jekyll-Now--headache.md

 ```
 * So by making my r2dX posts a category **100daysOfCode** I can then have them displayed on my 100days.md page with the above code.

-* At 9:30 I quickly wrote this post.
+* At 9:30 I quickly updated my bash script for generating the header of these 100DayOfCode posts, and wrote this post.